decapbridge/decapbridge-gateway/README.md

 # git-gateway - Gateway to hosted git APIs

-> forked from https://github.com/netlify/git-gateway, adapted for DecapBridgeé
+> forked from https://github.com/netlify/git-gateway, adapted for DecapBridge

 **Secure role based access to the APIs of common Git Hosting providers.**